dvergari/CML_AMP-Chromadb-rest-api/README.md

 In the "Configure Project" configure the following environment variables:
 * COLLECTION -> The name of the collection to be created in chromadb
 * DEBUG -> Set to 1 to enable debug (may impact performance)
+* DIRECTORY -> The container on S3 or ADSL where to load test data.
+User must have privileges to write to this container (either through RAZ or IDBroker Mapping).
+This container should also be set in the companion CDF Flow

 **Important: once the deploy finishes, do not forget to allow unauthenticated access to the application**  [<link>](https://docs.cloudera.com/machine-learning/cloud/applications/topics/ml-securing-applications.html)